BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 ---

 ### As the site owner/admin:

++ The admin will be able to log into their account as every other user does.

+![testing from user stories](static/images/README/Testing/testing-15.png)

 + *I want to be able to add new Services to the site.*

-The admin will be able to log into their account as every other user does.

-![testing from user stories](static/images/README/Testing/testing-15.png)

-Once they're on the 'Manage Collections' page, they'll have access to the 'Add Collection' button:
+Once they're on the 'Services' page, they'll have access to the 'Add A New Service' button:

 ![testing from user stories](static/images/README/Testing/testing-16.png)